Officials identify man fatally shot on a freeway by California Highway Patrol officer – KION546

 “Following the pedestrian’s use of the weapon against the officer, and in fear for his safety, the officer fired his service weapon,” the statement said.

 Dominguez was pronounced dead at a hospital.
-The CHP has not provided the officer’s name or additional details about the altercation, including how many shots were fired and whether the agency has a specific protocol to deal with someone wandering on the freeway.
+The CHP referred media inquiries to the state attorney general’s office.
+Neither department has provided the officer’s name or additional details about the altercation, including how many shots were fired and whether the CHP has a specific protocol to deal with someone wandering on the freeway.

 A minutelong video recorded by a bystander and posted on social media begins with an officer on top of Dominguez as the two grapple in the middle of a closed stretch of freeway.
 It was not clear who filmed the original video.